One day late last June, my wife,

 Another vial of blood was drawn and Betty started on doxycycline.
 It would take a week for the results to come back.
 It confirmed that Betty had contracted a rare disease: Ehrlichiosis.

-Double-click to see this chart at a
+Double-click to see this chart at a more readable size.
+The nymph deer tick is the second smallest |

-Ehrlichiosis, or more specifically, Human monocytic ehrlichiosis, is a tick-borne disease seen, when it is seen at all, in Texas and Arkansas (hence the question about whether Betty had been on the Gulf Coast recently).
-There, it is carried by the Lone Star tick and infects a few thousand people each year.
+it is seen at all, in Texas and Arkansas (hence the question about whether Betty had been on the Gulf Coast recently).

 The good news is that Ehrlichiosis responds to doxycycline, the same drug that is used to treat Lyme Disease.
 Betty’s white blood cell count began climbing within 24 hours and she was released (after four days and three nights) to complete her recuperation at home.